rkillickdev/the-coffee-run/README.md

 ![Order Options](docs/features/coffee-run-order-options.png)

-If the code input the user does not pass validation, the following feedback is displayed:
+If the code input by the user does not pass validation, the following feedback is displayed:

 ![Order Options Code Invalid](docs/features/coffee-run-order-option-invalid.png)